DevExpress/testcafe-examples/examples/delay-mocked-response/README.md

 **Test Code**: [delay-mock-response.js](delay-mocked-response.js)

-This example shows how to delay mocked response for particular requests by the given duration.
+This example shows how to delay a mocked response for particular requests by the given duration.